This page on Black River history is a personal one for me.

 An important part of Black River history is its role in the British slave trade.
-Black River became an alternative port to Kingston for the unloading of slaves who had been transported by ship from West Africa.
+Black River was used as a port for the unloading of enslaved Africans who had been transported by ship from West Africa.
 A thriving slave auction was carried out at the Town Wharf (Farquharson Wharf), one of the few such wharves to still exist in Jamaica.
 The famous slave ship Zong, whose captain and crew drowned 133 Africans in a bid to claim insurance money, unloaded what was left of its human cargo at this wharf in 1781.
 A monument to those who perished in this murderous act was erected in 2007.

 The British established a fort in Black River to defend their territory from enemy ships.
 The present Black River Hospital stands on the site of what was the soldiers' barracks.

 In the early days of Black River history, the river had to be crossed by a float, which would ferry pedestrians, animals and produce across the water.
 Eventually an extension bridge with a wooden floor was built, followed by the present bridge which was opened in 1940.
-Here are some pictures of the bridge under construction (click to enlarge).
+Here is a picture of the bridge under construction.

 In the 1890's the Leydens installed a plant (fed by logwood) to generate electricity, and Waterloo has the distinction of being the first house in Jamaica to have electric lights (1893).

 The Leydens were also involved in designing the town, and established in Black River one of Jamaica's first department stores.
-TP Leyden and William Farquharson, partners in a local shipping company, were two of the richest men in Jamaica in their time.
-TP Leyden was known for his benevolence to the poor.
+JW Leyden and William Farquharson, partners in a local shipping company, were two of the richest men in Jamaica in their time.

 My grandmother told me of Jewish families who established successful businesses in Black River.
 Some had been in Jamaica for centuries.
 A 1749 century street map of the town shows names such as Furtado, Froiz, Cohen, Isaacs.
-As anti-Semitism in Europe in the early 1900's.
-Some changed their surnames to disguise their heritage - Isaacs became Iver, Levi became Levy.
+As anti-Semitism in Europe escalated in the lead up to WW1, some changed their surnames to disguise their heritage - Isaacs became Iver, Levi became Levy.

-In 1780 a huge fire damaged much of the town, including the Parish Church.
+In the mid 1700s a huge fire damaged much of the town, including the Parish Church.
 In 1850 a cholera epidemic struck, devastating the local population.
-In the early 1900's a month long fire started when a warehouse filled with coffee and pimento exploded.
-Another fire in 1932 burnt down half of the town's commercial section.
+A fire in 1932 burnt down half of the town's commercial section.

 But the town has continued surviving in the way that small towns do.
 Without fanfare and fuss, knowing that life goes on.
 Black River history shows it to be a town that can survive any crisis.
 Although slow, development has taken place throughout the mid 20th century up to the present time, and the town now has most of the amenities needed for a simple, comfortable life.
 Hospital, clinic, library, banks and supermarkets, good schools, police and fire stations, post office, and of course, somewhere to pay taxes!